 Devils Tower National Monument

-During an expedition during the 1870s an Army Commander wrote that the Native Americas called it Bad God Tower, he then changed it to Devil’s Tower.
-However, when it was declared a National Monument the apostrophe was accidentally left out and it became and still remains – Devils Tower.
+During an 1870s expedition, an Army Commander wrote that the Native Americas called it Bad God Tower, he then changed it to Devil’s Tower.
+However, when it was declared a National Monument, the apostrophe was accidentally left out and it became and still remains – Devils Tower.

 Devils Tower is an impressive site that will wow your kids!
 There are a few trails that you can hike.
 Tower Trail is the most popular trail, it’s a 1.3-mile paved loop that goes around the base of the tower.
 On this trail, you get great close up views of Devils Tower.
 The columns that cover Devils Tower are unique and you might see climbers attempting to ascend Devils Tower, which is fascinating and scary at the same time.